Sbosh11/FCC-Random-Quote-Machine/README.md

-This project was coded with love for Freecodecamp
+This project was build with love for Freecodecamp [View Random quote machine here](https://quote-sibs.netlify.com).

 ## Available Scripts